 of Chicago, IL, June 18, 2016

-The Griffin Society plans to hold its next annual meeting on June 18, 2016 in the Beverly neighborhood of Chicago, IL, home to the largest collection of Griffin houses in one neighborhood, plus tours of buildings by other architects.
-The lectures and building tours will be on Saturday June 18.
+The Griffin Society held its seventeenth annual meeting on June 18, 2016 in the Beverly neighborhood of Chicago, IL, home to the largest collection of Griffin houses in one neighborhood, plus tours of buildings by other architects.
+The lectures and building tours were on Saturday June 18.